SaifOmran/CI-CD-using-Jenkins/README.md

 ## Overview

-This project demonstrates a complete CI/CD workflow using �entity["software","Jenkins","CI/CD automation server"] Shared Libraries for multiple Spring Boot services.
+This project demonstrates a complete CI/CD workflow using Jenkins Shared Libraries for multiple Spring Boot services.

 The main goal of this project is to avoid duplicating Jenkins pipeline code across services by creating a reusable shared pipeline.